 Within 10 years, it will be possible for clinicians to use genome editing to help people with diseases caused by a single faulty gene, such as cystic fibrosis—an unquestionably ethical use of this new technology.
 But what about making the repair in egg or sperm cells to save people from developing these diseases later in life?
 This form of therapy could be highly effective, but it would mean that children born from these sperm or eggs would pass along their genetically modified genomes to their own children—altering the human germ line and crossing an ethical Rubicon.

-The Grid: The Fraying Wires Between Americans and Our Energy Future by Gretchen Bakke
+The Grid: The Fraying Wires Between Americans and Our Energy Future

 Cultural anthropologist Gretchen Bakke reimagines the US’s electrical grid for contemporary values and with new energy sources in mind.
 Writes Gates: